 welcome to ways

-Ways is an art residency and rest space for queer feminist artists.
+Ways is an art residency and rest space for queer artists.

-Ways offers a space outside of the city and away from regular routines for artists to delve into work or take a break.
+Ways offers a space outside the city and away from regular routines for artists to take a break from all production or softly explore something new.

-It is a place for relative solitude and comfort to recuperate after a project or to begin a new one.
-Artists at Ways should be prepared for independent living either alone, with their collectives or with other artists who are in the space.
+It is a place for relative solitude and comfort, to recuperate after a project or to begin a new one.
+Artists at Ways should be prepared for independent living either alone, with their collectives, or with other artists in the space.

 Artists do not need to propose a project for their time at Ways, nor do they need to produce anything during their stay.